Scars of the Crucifix

-Scars of the Crucifix is the seventh studio album by American death metal band Deicide.
-It was released on February 23, 2004, Deicide's first album on the band's new label Earache Records.
+Scars of the Crucifix is the seventh studio album by American death metal band Deicide and their first on Earache Records, released on February 23, 2004.
+The album is the final release to feature the band's full original lineup, as the Hoffman brothers would depart shortly after this album, ending their 17-year tenure with the group.

+Background

+Glen Benton recorded his vocal tracks on the album one line at a time.

 The track "Scars of the Crucifix" spawned Deicide's first ever music video, filmed in Nottingham.
-This is the final Deicide album to feature the band's full original lineup, as the Hoffman brothers would both depart shortly after this album—ending their 17-year tenure with the group.

 The closing track, "The Pentecostal", is followed by a hidden untitled bonus track with drummer/composer Steve Asheim playing a classical piano solo.
+The song "Fuck Your God" was part of a playlist used as a method of torture on Iraqi detainees by being piped into their bunks to induce sleep deprivation.

 On July 11, 2006, Brave Words & Bloody Knuckles reported that Deicide received a Silver Disc from the independent music trade body Impala for their sales in Europe.

-The song "Fuck Your God" was used heavily as a torture method for detainees in Iraq by being piped into their bunks to induce sleep deprivation.